In zoster (shingles), tingling, itching, or pain can precede the skin outbreak.

 Visit Urgency

-Call your health provider if you think you may have shingles, as there are medications that may speed healing if they are given within the first 72 hours after the rash appears.
+Call your medical professional if you think you may have shingles, as there are medications that may speed healing if they are given within the first 72 hours after the rash appears.

 References